Dan9Gooseman/Dan9Gooseman/README.md

 - 👋 Hi, I’m Phạm Quang Đăng, but you can call me Danny
-- 👀 I’m interested in programming
+- 👀 I’m interested in technology, mechanical, electrical and automation
-- 🌱 I’m currently learning and developing myself to become a Front End developver
+- 🌱 I’m currently learning and developing projects thats im interest in
 - 💞️ I’m not commissioned at the moment
-- 📫 How to reach me [    ]
+- 📫 How to reach me [dangphmqng.233@gmail.com]

 <!---
 Dan9Gooseman/Dan9Gooseman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.